-The LifeStrategy funds have become a firm favourite with many investors and since their launch in 2011 they have amassed combined funds under management of £13 billion.
+The LifeStrategy funds have become a firm favourite with many investors and since their launch in 2011 they have amassed combined funds under management of £22 billion.

 Vanguard Target Retirement Funds

 They are a popular choice, in particular with advisers, as their structure takes away a lot of the complexities that come with retirement planning.
-There are currently 10 Target Retirement Funds available and they range from the closest retirement date of 2020 to the furthest of 2065.
+There are currently 11 Target Retirement Funds available and they range from a target retirement date of 2015 to the furthest of 2065.

-They each sit within the IA Mixed Investment 40-85% Shares sector and over the recent 12-months they have all ranked in the top quartile with returns that were better than at least 75% of competing funds within the same sector.
+They each sit within the IA Mixed Investment 40-85% Shares sector and over the recent 12-months 7 have all ranked in the top quartile with returns that were better than at least 75% of competing funds within the same sector.